Gobble, Gobble, Time to Waddle

 Before I knew how far I was via ultrasound, I had a thought that I’d be due in December, but I’m due on November 6, 2020—which makes this My Forever Valentine.

 So here I am with my beautiful baby one and done.
-I was blessed to not have to wonder how to afford in vitro, or prepare my home for case workers and inspections with adoption (which I gladly would’ve done,) and now I’m pregnant!
+I was blessed to not have to wonder how to afford multiple rounds of in vitro, or prepare my home for case workers and inspections with adoption (which I gladly would’ve done,) and now I’m pregnant!
 I guess I didn’t struggle with PCOS like I thought I did all those years ago.
+One of my greatest fears was that I would close my eyes to this life without having a child of my own.
+Now, I know that I don't ever have to have that fear again.

 When I first had the gastric bypass surgery, I stopped menstruating completely and I thought it was PCOS because of the weight gain, the facial hair, inability to lose the weight, etc. Now, 6 years later, I’m still small, no facial hair, and pregnant.
 Who knew?